A smoothed-Bayesian approach to frequency recovery from sketched data: Acknowledgements

 \section{Acknowledgements}

-M.B.~and S.F.~received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 817257.
-S.F.~also gratefully acknowledges the Italian Ministry of Education, University and Research (MIUR), ``Dipartimenti di Eccellenza" grant 2018-2022.
-S.F. is also affiliated to IMATI-CNR ``Enrico Magenes" (Milan, Italy).
-M.S.~was supported in part by NSF grant DMS 2210637 and by an Amazon Research Award.
-M.S.~is also affiliated with the Department of Computer Science at the University of Southern California.
+M.B.~and S.F.~were supported by the European Research Council (Horizon 2020, grant 817257).
+M.B.~was also supported by MUR, grant Dipartimento di Eccellenza 2023-2027, and S.F.~by the Italian Ministry of Education, University and Research (MIUR), ``Dipartimenti di Eccellenza" grant 2018-2022.
+S.F. is also affiliated with IMATI-CNR ``Enrico Magenes" (Milan, Italy).
+M.S.~was supported by NSF grant DMS 2210637 and by an Amazon Research Award.
+The authors are grateful to the editors and anonymous referees for their valuable suggestions, which helped improve an earlier version of this manuscript. \else